pegnet/pegnet-compose/README.md

 #### 3. Create a factomd.conf

 It is necessary to create a factomd.conf file in the config folder.
-Most people will simply be able to make a copy of the example config.
-The default settings should work out of the box
+The default settings should work out of the box for most people.

 ```
 cp config/factomd.conf.EXAMPLE config/factomd.conf